On August 13th, Ancestral Spirits Guided Back Home For the O-Bon Festival in a variety interesting ways in Tsukuba`s old neighborhoods

 After 5pm the sun’s cruel and deadening grip began to ease up, and Tsukuba’s old neighborhoods started to come to life.
-By day, most adults had sought out the comforts of some air-conditioned refuge, while those with no such luxury sufficed with a shady place and a fan to laze away the day watching High School Baseball or the Olympics.
+By day, most adults had sought out the comforts of some air-conditioned refuge, while those with no such luxury sufficed with a shady place and a fan to laze away the day watching TV (not the customary High School Baseball Tournament, but some corona-virus related news prgorams!) .
 It was even hard to spot any kids outside enjoying summer vacation.
-It seems that, they too, much prefer to be indoors with their beloved video games which have overwhelmingly supplanted hunting for insects and playing in the fields as the number one summer fun.
+It seems that, they too, much prefer to be indoors with their beloved video games which have overwhelmingly supplanted hunting for insects and playing in the fields as the number-one summer fun.

 The evening of August 13th is always filled with excitement in these traditional enclaves.
 It is the first day of Bon, the three day period in which the souls of departed ancestors return to their hometowns to be with their descendants.
 Children and grandchildren have arrived.
 Preparations have been made.
 The house cleaned, the Buddhist altar (butsudan) set up with the proper decorations and offerings (these can conveniently be purchased at the special O-Bon corners in the supermarkets) and special lanterns and votive strips of paper placed at the front gate or entranceway to the house.